 - We advise you to exercise normal safety precautions.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - Travellers should be very alert to minor crime.
-While the incidence of serious crime is low in Belgium, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations.
+While the incidence of serious crime is low in Belgium, theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations.

 - Be a smart traveller.
 Before heading overseas: